Texas State Flag

 The lone star represents unity among Texans.
 It stands for independence and self-determination.
 The star appeared on earlier Texas revolutionary flags during the fight against Mexican rule.

 Blue symbolizes loyalty.
 White stands for purity.
 Red represents bravery.
-These meanings were assigned by the Texas Flag Code to explain the color choices on the banner.
+These meanings were assigned by the Texas Flag Code to explain the color choices on the banner and match Texas state colors.

 Texas adopted the Lone Star Flag on January 25, 1839.
 Senator William H. Wharton introduced the legislation in December 1838.
 The Congress of the Republic of Texas approved the design weeks later.
 Artist Peter Krag drew the official rendering for ten dollars.